eugenia1984/english/glossary.md

 - **unlock**: means to open a lock, allowing access.
 In some places, when a door is unlocked, it might make a click sound as an indicator.

 - **update**: is new information or the latest news about something.
 When you update someone, you are giving them the most recent information.
 The phrase` updates on project progress` means giving new information about the present projects.

+- **usage stat**: means statistics that show how a tool or system is being used.
+For example: `The usage stats show an increase in active users`. —> The statistics about how people use the system show more active users.

 - **user authentication**: is the process of verifying that a user is who they claim to be.
 It typically involves entering a username and password, scanning a fingerprint, or using another method to confirm identity.
 For example: `Our company uses two-factor user authentication.
 Users must enter their password and a code sent to their phone to log in`. -> This means that the company adds an extra layer of security by requiring users to provide two separate pieces of information — a password and a code — to verify their identity and gain access to the system.